-Our restricted cash represents fixed deposit pledged to the bank.
+Our restricted cash represents fixed deposit pledged to the bank and financial institution.
 Management of our Group is restricted to use the fixed deposit.
-We had restricted cash of approximately \$\$0.16 million as at 31 December 2018 (31 December 2017: \$\$0.16 million).
+We had restricted cash of approximately \$\$0.81 million as at 31 December 2019 (31 December 2018: S\$0.16 million).